The

 perhaps, just yell and shake their fists for a sweet taste of

 revenge.
-For at its core, activism is often just
+For at its core, protest is often just

 a psychological defense against unresolved emotional